Paediatric Family-Centred Rehabilitation

 - Dr. Éimear Smith for patients with spinal cord injuries.

 - Dr. Mark Delargy for paediatric patients referred to the NRH by Beaumont Hospital while they receive acute care and progress to admission to the paediatric programme.

-- Ghyslaine Brophy is currently acting Programme Manager for the Paediatric Family Centred Rehabilitation Programme.
+- Ghyslaine Brophy is Programme Manager for the Paediatric Family Centred Rehabilitation Programme.
 A primary focus of the Programme Manager’s role is to facilitate, with and on behalf of the team, the development and delivery of effective and efficient rehabilitation services and standards for our paediatric and adolescent patients.